CoderNehaa/Super-hero-hunt-app/README.md

 # Superhero Hunt App

 Welcome to the Superhero Hunt App!
-This web application allows you to search for superheroes, view detailed information about them, and even add your favorite superheroes to a personalized favorites list.
-Additionally, you can explore famous superquotes said by these superheroes.
+This website allows user to search for superheroes, view detailed information about them, and add favorite superheroes to a personalized favorites list.
+Additionally, user can explore famous superquotes said by these superheroes.
 The app is developed using vanilla JavaScript, ensuring a lightweight and efficient user experience.

 ## Features